rongjiwang/SpookySchool-MultiPlayer-Online-Game-/README.md

  It is a 6 weeks project, and it distributes into 5 parts, game logic, server&client, UI, render and store&load.

- I am responsible for Client&Server, GameLogic testing, Debugging and documentations(CRC CARD, UML CLASS DIAGRAM, AND DESIGN HIERARCHY DIAGRAM).
+ I am responsible for Client&Server, GameLogic testing, Debugging and documentations(CRC card, UML class diagram, and design

+ hierarchy diagram).

  ENJOY OUR CREATION!
 LEAVE COMMANDS.